lulzzz/datalayer/docs/docs/kuber/explorer.md

 ---
-title: Kuber UI
+title: Explorer
 ---

-Kuber CLI is the command line interface to operate the K8S cluster and its applications.
+`Explorer` is the WEB user interface to analyse datasets.

-Kuber UI is the WEB user interface to operate the K8S cluster and its applications.

-Explorer is the WEB user interface to analyse datasets.
+`Kuber CLI` is the command line interface to operate the K8S cluster and its applications. `Kuber UI` is the WEB user interface to operate the K8S cluster and its applications.